 The plate is first bleached with a measured amount of bleach for to save solution.
 A quick rinse under the tap and then the AgNO3 solution is poured on.
 Don’t rinse too long.
 The process must be done in controlled light.
 Avoid UV radiation.
 I operate in my ‘yellow room’ when handling UV sensitive materials.
-The entire process is very fast, as you can see on my Instagram videos.
+The entire process is very fast.

 This process is mostly dedicated to increasing density rather than contrast.
 The so called physical redevelopment consists in a bath of silver nitrate mixed with some developer.
 It can be Metol, hydroquinone, pyrogallol, pyrocatechin, etc…

 The process happens in open light.
 The silver nitrate reacts with whatever it finds ‘at hand’ in the nearby.
 In the specific case the silver oxide on the plate.
 So it deposits extra silver on the original silver oxide.
 The developer mixed together it turns it black while on the go.

 Physical redevelopment is quite slow and must be taken under strict control because it does accelerate while going on and thus turning the whole plate black.